qxp1011/PFQ-pcap/README.md

 -------

 This implementation of pcap library is extended to support PFQ sockets.
-By default, the library uses the AF_PACKET family.
+By default, the library makes use of AF_PACKET sockets.
 Only only when a special device name is provided the PFQ acceleration takes place.

 The syntax of the device name is the following: